National Highway System Asset Management Program

 Eligible Project Elements

-Eligible work includes resurfacing, restoration, rehabilitation, and reconstruction of NHS roadways; bicycle and pedestrian facilities; safety improvements; traffic signals, and ITS.
+Eligible work includes resurfacing, restoration, rehabilitation, and reconstruction of NHS roadways; bicycle and pedestrian facilities; safety improvements; traffic signals; and Intelligent Transportation System (ITS).

 Funding

-$150 million of federal funds is expected to be available.
+$100 million of federal funding is expected to be available.
 The maximum NHPP funding per project is limited to $10 million.

 Match Requirement